NFrid/dwm/README.md

 Edit `config.h` to configure some of the aspects of your build.

-Enter the following command to build and install dwm (if necessary as root):
+Enter something like the following command to build and install dwm:

-    make clean install
+    sudo make install && make clean

 ## Running dwm